-While not the most widely used or well-known grammar tense in the English language, the ‘perfect’ tense does come up every now and then in either your writing, speaking, or listening skills so it’s important to understand both the usage of the ‘perfect tense’ as well as the forming of this grammar tense.
+While not the most widely used or well-known grammar tense in the English language, the ‘perfect’ tense does come up every now and then in either your writing, speaking, or listening skills.
+It’s important to understand both the usage of the ‘perfect tense’ as well as the forming of this grammar tense.
 We’ll begin this series of the ‘perfect tense’ with its’ usage and formation in the present.
-In the next two posts, we’ll then dive in to the past and future forms and uses of the ‘perfect tense.’
-When you get the basic grammar tenses down as I have gone over in past ‘English Corner’ posts, you can move on to more challenging and specifically used tenses such as the ‘perfect tense.’
+In the next two posts, we’ll then dive into the past and future forms and uses of the ‘perfect tense.’
+When you get the basic grammar tenses down as I have gone over in past ‘English Corner’ posts, you can move onto more challenging and specifically used tenses such as the ‘perfect tense.’

 It may be surprising to teach this right off the bat but the present perfect tense helps to create a link between the past and the present.
 In a present perfect sentence, you are going to be describing an action or an event that has happened before but it isn’t certain whether that action or event is ongoing.
 When you use the present perfect tense, you are going to want to focus on the result or conclusion of an action rather than if it’s still continuing or not.